EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewers_attention_practice.md

 [Read this FAQ for a reminder on how to submit your exercise.](https://microverse.zendesk.com/hc/en-us/articles/360061344234) Now go to your Student Dashboard and submit your exercise.

-Paste the link to the rubric with advice that was filled in by your interviewer (thanks to that you will be able to come back to them at any point) from your dashboard.
+Paste the link to the rubric with advice that was filled in by your interviewer from your dashboard.
+With that link you will be able to come back to their advice at any point.

 ---